About Beast Core

 Selecting Avatar Viewer

-To access the Avatar Viewer, access the sidebar menu by selecting the 3d Rotate icon.
-Next, select the Avatar option from the sidebar menu.
+To access the Avatar Viewer, access the sidebar menu by selecting the Rotate icon.

 Figure 16.
-3d Rotate Icon and Avatar Option in Sidebar Menu
+Avatar Option in Sidebar Menu

 The Search screen opens with a default of the bridge on board the USS Never Sleeps.
 Select this option unless you prefer to navigate to another location onboard your vessel of choice.